victoria-cvt/ml_offers/README.md

-uses web scraping to find the day's offers on Mercado Libre and exports them to excel
+uses web scraping to find the day's offers on Mercado Livre and exports them to excel